AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 This function generates a 3D radiation pattern plot for the antenna based on the specified frequency.
 It uses the Antenna Toolbox's internal spherical renderer to plot a 3D radiation pattern based on theta, phi, and gain values in the application UI.
 The function:

 - Extracts the antenna gain data for the specified frequency.
-- Ensures consistency in angle data (handling edge cases like -180 and 180 degrees).
+- Ensures consistency in angle data.
 - Creates and displays the 3D radiation pattern plot.
 - Displays appropriate error or warning messages if data is inconsistent or invalid.